 Where necessitated by the respective disclosures, one or more applications may be involved on a claim which differs from that of another application, with the approval of the group director.
 Note rule 203(a).
-In such a case the principles set out in detail in § 1101.02 should be applied.
+In such a case the principles set out in detail in § 1101.02

 However, a phantom count should not be used where one of the applications supports the broadest aspects of all limitations of the common invention.
 If a claim commensurate with the disclosure of the broadest application is not present, one should be drafted and suggested.
 The application with the narrower disclosure should be involved in the interference with a corresponding claim with one or more narrower limitations so that it defines the common invention with the greatest breadth disclosed in that application.
-If a suitable claim is not present in the application with the narrower disclosure, one should be drafted and suggested by the examiner.
+If a suitable claim is not present in the application with the narrower disclosure, one should be drafted and suggested by the ►examiner.
+A phantom count cannot be allowed to either party.